-Preapproval Preapproval
+Preapproval

 - This course requires preapproval from the IOR.
+The student must contact the IOR via email with the following details of the rotation/rotation site when seeking preapproval:

+- Proposed dates of rotation.

+- Virtual or in-person rotation.

+- Preferred campus (East Lansing, MUC, DMC).

+- Area(s) of interest.

-The student must contact the IOR via email with the following details of the rotation/rotation site when seeking preapproval: - Requested Rotation Dates - Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.
+- o Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.